arnard76/COMPSCI-student-lab-marking/README.md

 After the first lab session, I noticed these issues!

-- add loading after 'mark student' button is clicked
+- add loading after 'mark student' button is clicked ✅
 - automatic screenshot capture
-- automatic download a log and the marks (even if database works)
+- automatic download a log and the marks ✅(even if database works)